isabella232/limitless-flows-blueprint/blueprint/index.md

 Steps to connectivity:

 1. Contact Limitless and our friendly team to request a demo: [https://www.limitlesstech.com/request-a-demo/](https://www.limitlesstech.com/request-a-demo/ "Goes to the See Limitless GigCX in action page").

-1. The Limitless Team will provide the following for inclusion in your Genesys organization:
+1. The Limitless Team will provide the following:
    1. Your API Key (x-api-key)
    1. The Group Name for your implementation
    1. User Credentials so you can play the role of an Expert in your Group on the SmartCrowd platform